All articles

 The fall ACT or SAT test will likely be the scores you submit to the colleges.
 Have you registered for these tests yet?
 Are you prepared?
 Have you studied the formulas, done a few practice tests, brushed up on vocabulary, and perfected your writing skills?
 If not, now is the perfect time to do some test prep study in anticipation of taking the last test before applying to colleges.

-Teachers are bombarded with recommendation letter requests when school starts.
+Teachers are bombarded with requests for recommendation letters when school starts.
 You want to be first in line for those requests to give your letter writers enough time to craft a glowing recommendation.
 Provide them with a high school resume when asking for recommendations.
 It will help teachers and mentors write a more personal recommendation.

 Gather all your documents to complete the FAFSA early in October.
-Financial aid is disbursed on a first come, first serve basis so you want to be first in line for the money.
+Financial aid is disbursed on a first-come, first-served basis, so you want to be first in line for the money.
 You can find a list of documents you need on the FAFSA website.

 Have the “money talk” with your parents before you apply to colleges.
 Decide what they can afford to contribute toward college costs.
 Also, discuss what you will be willing to contribute toward the cost.
 Know what you and your parents can pay before applying to college.
 You can use Net Price Calculators to help determine the cost.
 Don’t apply to a college you can’t afford.